 Given the time that has elapsed since the Article VII proceeding and EIS, the Certificate Holders submitted requests to the New York Natural Heritage Program (NYNHP) for updated information regarding RTE species and significant natural communities that may occur in the vicinity of the Project Corridor.
 The NYNHP provided a separate response for each overland segment along the Project route (dated March 25, 2022, April 1, 2022, April 11, 2022, April 15, 2022, and April 22, 2022, see Attachment 2).
 The Certificate Holders also entered into a non-disclosure agreement with the New York State Department of Environmental Conservation (NYSDEC) to obtain confidential spatial data identifying the documented locations of RTE species (received April 20, 2022) (see Figures 2 through 14 in Attachment 1).
-In addition, the USFWS's Information Planning and Consultation (IPaC) and NOAA's the Greater Atlantic Region ESA Section 7 Mapper systems were consulted on March 21, 2022, May 20, 2022, and August 8, 2022, to obtain official species lists for each overland segment along the Project route (Attachment 2).
+In addition, the USFWS's Information Planning and Consultation (IPaC) and NOAA's the Greater Atlantic Region ESA Section 7 Mapper systems were consulted in May 2023, to obtain official species lists for each overland segment along the Project route (Attachment 2).